SoundGoddess/OpenSolitaire/README.md

 ##Changelog

-**5/29/2016 -** Released Beta 1.
+**5/29/2016 -** Released Alpha 2.
 The game mostly works now, but there are some bugs to still squash and I want to add an undo feature before bringing it to release stage.

 **5/25/2016 -** Released Alpha 1.
 The game is stable and playable, but there are a couple GUI glitches that make it buggy.